 - Inefficient coordination between different departments and many more.

-In such a scenario, ERP integration can take the control and automate the required business processes.
+In such a scenario, ERP integration can take control and automate the required business processes.
 The ERP Software basically connects your backend with your eCommerce platform by using a plugin which streamlines the business activities and brings different departments under one roof.
-The integration with your eCommerce storefront will optimize the functions in your business and you will get a better control over your eStore without any hassle.
+The integration with your eCommerce storefront will optimize the functions in your business and you will get better control over your eStore without any hassle.

 Inventory or stock management is the backbone of every business.
-While conducting online business there are certain issues which are faced by the merchant like the double entry of data, demand fluctuations, reverse logistics, stock-outs, managing SKU’s, keeping count of the inventory, multi-channel shoppers, bullwhip effect and distressed stocks etc. Product and Inventory sync will minimize the risks put forward by these challenges and makes it an easy task to sell on multiple channels, and build trust and confidence with customers, managing product information etc.
+While conducting online business there are certain issues which are faced by the merchant like the double entry of data, demand fluctuations, reverse logistics, stock-outs, managing SKUs, keeping count of the inventory, multi-channel shoppers, bullwhip effect and distressed stocks etc. Product and Inventory sync will minimize the risks put forward by these challenges and make it an easy task to sell on multiple channels, and build trust and confidence with customers, managing product information etc.

 For example, the inventory information sync can be taken to a different level when the inventory is managed and maintained in multiple warehouse locations.
-Without an E-commerce connector, the businesses need to maintain the warehouse and inventory information in ERP system and then feed the same information into the e-commerce system.
+Without an E-commerce connector, the businesses need to maintain the warehouse and inventory information in the ERP system and then feed the same information into the e-commerce system.
 Which requires a lot of manual effort.